 - Carleton undergraduate (at least 3rd year) or graduate student

 - Prior enrollment with the professor who is to teach the course is an asset

-- Each facilitator prepares and leads a weekly workshop for 20-30 students taking one elective course.
-Preparing for the workshop includes attending the course lecture, reviewing the readings, and preparing a workshop plan.
+- Each facilitator prepares and leads weekly workshops for 20-30 students taking one course.
+Preparing for workshops includes attending the course lecture, reviewing the readings, and preparing a workshop plan.
 With support from a team leader, facilitators design activities that help students to review course material while developing effective academic skills and habits.
 The goal is for students to learn how to learn and be ready to tackle university independently after ESP/IESP.

 Duties and Pay

 - Facilitators work an average of 10-12 hours a week.

 - The rate of pay for new facilitators is $22/hour.